rick-liyue-huang/Sign-User-Web-Project/README.md

 Secondly, the whole project is created by 'create-react-app typescript' framework.
 It will include all the user authentication functions, including 'register', 'login', 'logout', 'reset password' and 'update user info'.
 Because this is one typescript based project, I must consider add 'types' on the firebase api, I use [@firebase/auth-types](https://www.npmjs.com/package/@firebase/auth-types) framework to combine the firebase api with my React app.
-Certainly, this is project will use the newest hooks features to deal with my components.
+Certainly, this project will use the newest hooks features to deal with my components.

-Thirdly, I like to introduce the tailwind.css to my project, which is styled in more original way, so I will create the whole project under the rules: [install Tailwind CSS with Create React App](https://tailwindcss. com/docs/guides/create-react-app).
+Thirdly, I like to introduce the tailwind.css to my project, which is styled in more original way, so I will create the whole project under the rules: [install Tailwind CSS with Create React App](https://tailwindcss.com/docs/guides/create-react-app).

-Finally, I deploy the project in firebase through `firebase deploy --project=default`, and anyone can operate my project by clicking the website: [https://sign-user-web-project.web.app/login](https://sign-user-web-project.web. app/login).
+Finally, I deploy the project in firebase through `firebase deploy --project=default`, and anyone can operate my project by clicking the website: [https://sign-user-web-project.web.app/login](https://sign-user-web-project.web.app/login).
 Enjoy it!